19 August 2017

 The Suez Crisis, eventually, came as a turning point.
 In times of the Cold War, it revealed to Great Britain and France that their precarious international position was irrevocable and forced them to adopt new strategies.
 Regional integration (or close bilateral cooperation) was one of them, a special transatlantic partnership another, and the acquisition of the atomic bomb a third.
 Last but not least, they both tried to retain considerable influence over their former colonies, in political as well as in economic matters.

 All in all, this is an international history of the 20th Century from a strictly European, or to be more precise, a Western European point of view, as very strong emphasis will be laid on the three main European powers: Great Britain, France and Germany.
 In cursory overviews as well as in particular case studies it will be made clear that Europe’s role in the world was not always beneficial, far from it.

 The organization of the class will be roughly similar from session to session.
 In the morning sessions, there will be brief oral presentations based on the reading material made available as well as PowerPoint-based lectures and discussions.
-In the afternoon sessions, work groups will be formed to study different kinds of source material (mostly texts, but also tables, pictures and caricatures) using historical methods.
+In the afternoon sessions, work groups will be formed either to study different kinds of source material (mostly texts, but also tables, pictures and caricatures) using historical methods or to work with study questions.
 Field trips and guest speakers will complement the agenda.